9inpachi/xwiki-app-galleryjs/README.md

 # xwiki-app-galleryjs
-(For XWiki) An application that will take images from attachment and make a gallery out of them.
+\[XWIKI\] An application that will take images from attachment and make a gallery out of them.